w3c/breakouts-day-2024/README.md

 # Participation

-Anyone with a W3C account can participate in any session.
+Anyone with a W3C account (including non-Members) can participate in any session.
 No fee is required.

 # Who can propose a session